Class_13: SDL Presentation Workshop

 Life-Long Learning & Growth Mindsets Synthesized Notes and References

-Life-Long Learning & Growth Mindsets Midterm Paper
+Life-Long Learning & Growth Mindsets Paper

 Life-Long Learning & Growth Mindsets Final Presentation